All boats need their running lights on between sunset and sunrise. Lights also need to be on during periods of restricted visibility.

 a) display those lights prescribed for sailboats or,

-Vessels under sail and being propelled by motor must display a conical day shape, apex down, for the best visibility (see graphic 7).
+Vessels under sail and being propelled by a motor must display a conical day shape, apex down, for the best visibility (see graphic 7).

-Equipment such as starter motors, alternators/generators and air cleaners are not intrinsically safe and should not be used in gasoline powered boats.
-These electrical devices are not “ignition protected” and may generate sparks that can cause fires and explosions on inboard engines.
+These electrical devices are not “ignition protected" and may generate sparks that can cause fires and explosions on inboard engines.